 Ever wanted to bring the spa to the beach?
 That’s exactly what you’ll find at this one on the Coromandel Peninsula in New Zealand.
 Get to the beach at low tide and dig yourself a bath in the sand; the naturally occurring mineral waters reach up to 150 degrees and provide a steamy natural hot tub.
 Don’t forget your spade!

 While you’re here, don’t miss New Zealand’s other incredible beaches.
 It is also home to the beguiling Koekohe Beach, strewn with Moeraki Boulders which were formed by sea floor sediments around 60 million years ago.
-Check them out for yourselves on a self-drive trip through New Zealand, and delight in the diversity of its beachy offerings.

 6. Elafonisi, Crete